valenfiumana/valenfiumana/README.md

 <!-- About section -->

 ---
-I'm a FullStack jr. developer passionate about learning and chalenging myself constantly.
+I'm a FullStack developer passionate about learning and chalenging myself constantly.

 <!-- code gif-->